beckert26/bdem7v/Assignments/sprint-3/README.md

 5.) **Death rate by state:** Orders the states from highest death rate to lowest deaths rate based on for how many total cases and deaths the state has. <br>

 ## How to Run ##
+### Download ###
 To run the program in this folder go to CoronaCases/CoronaCases/bin/Debug/ and download CoronaCases.exe.
+### How To Use ###
+Input the number of the query you wish to see and press enter.